sidesch/mp-bit-trees-maven/README.md

 # mp-bit-trees-maven

-A mini-project exploring bit trees (a form of binary tree) and their use in translating between alphabets, particularly in translating to and from braille.
+A mini-project exploring bit trees (a form of binary tree) and their use in translating between alphabets, particularly in translating to and from Braille.

 **Authors**